Frequently asked questions

 When was MAP established?

 The Departments of Public Health, Mental Health, and Developmental Services established the Medication Administration Program (MAP) through joint regulations in 1993.
 The regulations are at 105 CMR 700.003 (F).
 In 2013, regulations were amended to include the Department of Children and Families.
+In 2020, the Massachusetts Rehabilitation Commission was added to the definition of Community Programs within the MAP.

 Why were the regulations established?